All features

 Scale is the one setting that every measurement depends on.
 If the scale is wrong, every line, every area, and every count position inherits that error.
 A floor plan drawn at 1/4" = 1'-0" but measured at 1/8" = 1'-0" doubles every dimension on the page.
 A 40 foot wall becomes 80 feet.
 A 1,200 square foot room becomes 4,800.
 The mistake compounds silently across the entire sheet, and you do not find out until field measurements contradict your takeoff or the material order arrives at twice the quantity it should be.

 Research by the Construction Industry Institute found that projects with thorough front-end planning, which includes accurate quantity takeoffs from correctly scaled drawings, experience 20 percent lower cost growth than projects that skip this step.
 Scale calibration is where front-end planning starts.
 Easy Takeoffs handles the most common case automatically by reading printed notations directly from the PDF text layer.
 When the notation matches one of 28 standard scales, the calibration is set before you place a single measurement.
+On sheets with no scale text to read, like scanned drawings or photos of plans, AI reads the scale off the drawing and suggests it for you to confirm, so the case that used to mean calibrating by hand is handled too.

 Whether your drawings follow the scale notation conventions defined by the National Institute of Building Sciences or use a custom format, the workflow is the same: upload, verify the detected scale, and start measuring.
 The line measurement tool and area measurement tool both pull their unit conversions from the scale you set.
 Every page stores its own scale independently, so a plan set with floor plans at 1/4" and site drawings at 1" = 20' reads correctly across every sheet.